seamplex/feenox/README4academics.markdown

 5.  re-run `autogen.sh`, `./configure` and `make` to get a FeenoX executable with support for the new PDE.

+As we mentioned in [FeenoX for hackers][], [Alan Kay][]’s says: [“simple things should be simple and complex things should be possible.”][] Of course, the addition of non-trivial PDEs is not straightforward, but possible (at that time we were discussing the first half of the quote, now we refer to the second part).
 The [programming guide][] contains further details about how to contribute to the code base.

 - See [FeenoX for engineers][] for more details about the problem types FeenoX can solve and how to solve them.